Contents

 requester-role

-A requester can not only create a purchase order request but also approve the purchases.
+A requester can create a purchase order request and approve the purchases.

 After creating a purchase order, you need to create the same purchase order in your accounting system.